daattali/beautiful-jekyll/_posts/2024-02-14-wcs-power-moves.md

 # Figure Compendium

 The following is a list of “power moves” that you can use to hit the phrase change.
-The direction in brackets indicates from the lead’s perspective which way the audience should be when beginning the figure.
+The direction in brackets indicates which way the audience should be when beginning the figure from the lead’s perspective.

 ## 1 Count